krikitup/MLGame/ReadMe.md

 Unity ML agents represent a powerful tool in the arsenal of game developers aiming to push the boundaries of what's possible in game AI, making games more immersive and interactive.

-# Project Timeline: Machine Learning Components in Gaming
+# Implementation with Time-Line: Machine Learning Components in Gaming

 ## Weeks 1-3: Initial Setup and Research
 - **Setting Up the Unity Environment**: Configure and prepare the Unity environment for ML-based developments.
 This includes installing Unity ML-Agents and setting up the necessary tools and plugins required for the project.